From Similarity to Vulnerability: Key Collision Attack on LLM Semantic Caching: Abstract

 \section{Abstract}

-Semantic caching has emerged as a pivotal technique for scaling LLM applications, widely adopted by major providers including AWS and Microsoft.
-By utilizing semantic embedding vectors as cache keys, this mechanism effectively minimizes latency and redundant computation for semantically similar queries.
+Semantic caching has emerged as a pivotal technique for scaling LLM applications, widely adopted by providers including AWS and Microsoft.
+By utilizing embedding vectors as cache keys, this mechanism effectively minimizes latency and redundant computation for semantically similar queries.
 In this work, we conceptualize semantic cache keys as a form of fuzzy hashes.
 We demonstrate that the locality required to maximize cache hit rates fundamentally conflicts with the cryptographic avalanche effect necessary for collision resistance.
-Our conceptual analysis formalizes this inherent trade-off between performance (locality) and security (collision resilience), revealing that semantic caching is naturally vulnerable to key collision attacks.
+Our conceptual analysis formalizes this inherent trade-off between performance (locality) and security (collision resilience), revealing that semantic caching is inherently vulnerable to key collision attacks.
 While prior research has focused on side-channel and privacy risks, we present the first systematic study of integrity risks arising from cache collisions.
 We introduce \Method{}, an automated framework for launching black-box collision attacks.
 We evaluate \Method{} in security-critical tasks and agentic workflows.
 It achieves a hit rate of 86\% in LLM response hijacking and can induce malicious behaviors in LLM agent, while preserving strong transferability across different embedding models.
-A case study on a financial agent further illustrates the real-world impact of these vulnerabilities.
+A case study on a financial agent further illustrates the real-world impact.
 Finally, we discuss mitigation strategies, highlighting a persistent trade-off between cache efficiency and robustness.